Essential Facts About the San Antonio, TX Right of Way Permit ($10,000) Bond

 What permission is required to use the State right-of-way?

-Can the right of way be removed?
+Can the right-of-way be removed?

 How to determine where the ROW starts on your property

 The best way to find the boundary line between your property and that of a neighbor is by hiring an experienced surveyor.
-These professionals will be able properly map out each side's boundaries, making it clear which land belongs to whom.
+These professionals will be able to properly map out each side’s boundaries, making it clear which land belongs to whom.

 What are Easements and Rights-of-Way?